-No statistic is more troubling than this: a third of all births in America are illegitimate.
-That means that for a third of all children, their life begins without the presence of a father in the home.
-But it’s even more tragic in the African American community, where two-thirds of all births are illegitimate.
-And, for those lucky few children who have a dad in residence, often, the light’s just not on.
+This is a troubling statistic: 40% of all births in America are to unmarried moms, meaning that the lives of those children begin without the presence of a father in the home.
+And, for those lucky few children who have a dad in residence?
+All too often, the light’s just not on.
 Either he is passive in his leadership role with the children, or so involved in his career that he is essentially nonexistent in the home.
 Certainly, what we are seeing in our contemporary society is the crisis of the absentee dad.
-It is terrifying to think what this means to our nation’s future.
+It is terrifying to think about what this means to our nation’s future.

 The first step in being a good father – as with every other aspect of success – is simply showing up.
 Then, when we show up, let’s move it up a notch to be the kind of dad God expects us to be.